Dorukuz/Discord-Token-Generator/README.md

 # Discord-Token-Generator

+My Main Account Is Banned Add My New Acc Definitely Not Dorukuz#1315 (852821279136415745)

 Support Server: https://discord.gg/8WcBRHBr8g

 MailVerified Token Generator Prices Have Dropped!
 - Source Code: $100
 - Lifetime EXE: $20
 Contact me!
-Dorukuz#4445
+Definitely Not Dorukuz#1315

 ✅ (30 ⭐ for Free Capthca Bypass)  working on it

 200 ⭐ for mail verification

-Axi Token Generator / Joiner / Onliner Made By Dorukuz#4445
+Axi Token Generator / Joiner / Onliner Made By Definitely Not Dorukuz#1315